konveyor/enhancements/enhancements/tackle/tackle-windup-integration/README.md

 summary level in terms of number of issues, story points, analysis configuration (source, target and options), for each analysis execution*

+Acceptance criteria:
+For each analysis execution that completes successfully a collection of data will be returned by the analysis process that will be persisted and exposed to the user via the Application Inventory.
+That data includes the analysis Id, analysis configuration parameters (target(s), source(s), etc.),  total number of story points and number of incidents by category (migration mandatory, migration optional, etc.).
+It must be possible to view the analysis history data for any application that has been analyzed.
+The data will be presented in Analysis Id sequence descending (so most recent to earliest sequence).
+The action to view the analysis history will only be available for applications that have at least 1 completed analysis.
+Analyses in progress, or failed executions will not be included in the analysis history.

 ### Implementation Details/Notes/Constraints